 - Those getting the placebo showed MORE muscle endurance (that's weird!)

-Those receiving the placebo could perform more repetitions on the bench press and leg press than did those who received the herb.
-Those getting Tribulus did improve their muscle endurance -but only on the leg press- and the improvement was less than those who got the placebo.
+Those taking the placebo could do more repetitions on the bench press and leg press than did those who received the supplement.
+Those taking Tribulus did improve their muscle endurance -but only on the leg press- and the improvement was less than those who got the placebo.
 This study did not measure testosterone levels.

 This investigation involved a supplement called Andro 6.
 This supplement contains many ingredients in addition to the 750 mg of Tribulus.
 The men took either a placebo or Andro 6 for 8 weeks.
 All worked out 3 days per week.